family

 It was reported that Bieber settled his debt with Braun on July 10, with the 'Holy' singer agreeing to pay Braun a total of $31.5 million.

-Multiple sources confirm the debt was officially settled just days before the release of Bieber's new album, Swag.
+Multiple sources confirm the debt was officially settled just days before the release of Bieber's album Swag.

 ADVERTISEMENT

-After the album launch, Justin's former manager took it upon himself to publicly praise Swag.
+After the launch of Swag, Justin's former manager took it upon himself to publicly praise the album.

-On Instagram, Braun described Swag as "without a doubt, the most authentically Justin Bieber album to date."
-He called it "beautiful, raw, and truly him," highlighting how Bieber has poured his soul into the project.
+In a lengthy Instagram post, Braun said that Swag was, "without a doubt, the most authentically Justin Bieber album to date."
+He called it "beautiful, raw, and truly him," and highlighted how Bieber had poured his soul into the project.

-The message came as a surprise, as since Justin and Scooter ended their professional partnership in 2023, there have been reports that the former friends had suffered a falling out.
+The message came as a surprise, as Justin and Scooter ended their professional partnership in 2023, and there have been reports that the former friends had suffered a falling out.

 Shortly after this Instagram shoutout, Hailey posted a photo of herself doing a side-eye pose with a filter, soundtracked to Mariah Carey's song 'Obsessed'.